-As of to date, there is still a lack of provisions in the Malaysia standard form of contract to suit the IBS construction approach as reported by Mohd Fateh et al., (2016).
-This was agreed by Abd Jalil et al., (2016) stated that despite the varies Government's efforts in pushing IBS as national agenda (IBS roadmap, CIMP and CITP), there are not detailed IBS building guidelines or standard regulations for procurement systems or contract documents in term of tendering, design, construction and operation have been produced.
-Research by Abd Jalil et al., (2016) add up that current standard form of contract has not addressed this very pertinent issue.
-Therefore this research will attempt to investigate and compare a number of standard forms of contract locally and internationally in order to identify and highlight what other standard forms of contract have provisions to suit IBS construction approach.
+To date, there is still a lack of provisions in the Malaysia standard form of contract to suit the IBS construction approach as reported by Mohd Fateh, Mohammad and Abd Shukor (2016).
+This was agreed by Abd Jalil et al. (2016) who stated that despite the various government efforts in pushing IBS as national agenda (IBS roadmap, CIMP and CITP), there are no detailed IBS building guidelines or standard regulations for procurement systems or contract documents in term of tendering, design, construction, and operation that have been produced.
+Research by Abd Jalil et al. (2016) added up that current standard form of contract has not addressed this very pertinent issue.
+Therefore, this research will attempt to investigate and compare a number of standard forms of contract locally and internationally to identify and highlight what other standard forms of contract have provisions to suit IBS construction approach.